OfficeDev/office-js-docs-pr/docs/testing/sideload-add-in-with-unified-manifest.md

 1. First, *make sure the Office desktop application that you want to sideload into is closed.*
 1. Open a system prompt, bash shell, or the Visual Studio Code **TERMINAL**, and navigate to the root of the project.
-1. Run the command `npm run start:desktop`.
+1. The command to sideload the add-in depends on when the project was created.
+If the "scripts" section of the project's package.json file has a "start:desktop" script, then run `npm run start:desktop`; otherwise, run `npm run start`.
 The project builds and a Node dev-server window opens.
 This process may take a couple of minutes then the Office host application (Excel, Outlook, PowerPoint, or Word) desktop opens.
 1. You can now work with your add-in.
 1. When you're done working with your add-in, make sure to run the command `npm run stop`.
 Closing the server window doesn't reliably stop the server and closing the Office application doesn't reliably cause Office to unacquire the add-in.